TomEverson/TomEverson/README.md

 I'm a CS/DS student on a journey to get into Finance 📊

 🚀 With a strong foundation in software development, I'm passionate about bridging the gap between technology and finance.
-I love building scalable applications while diving deep into quantitative analysis and financial algorithms.
+I enjoy building scalable applications and exploring financial systems through data and algorithms.

 🎓 Currently expanding my knowledge in:
-- Quantitative analysis and financial mathematics
+- Financial mathematics and analysis
 - Applied Mathematics
 - Machine Learning
 - Data Structures and Algorithms